 Within 2 weeks, roots will form on the cuttings and they can be potted up into soil.

-How To Grow Cuttings In Soil
+How To Grow Pepino Melon Cuttings In Soil

-Grow By Soil Layering
+How To Grow Pepino Melon Plants By Soil Layering

 Pepino will also grow roots from branches that touch the ground.
 You can encourage this by laying a branch on the ground and covering a portion of the branch with soil.

 Once the branch has developed its own roots, you can easily cut the branch from the original mother plant and transplant it elsewhere in the garden.